Shians/Nextflow-docs/docs/Operators.md

 ```

 ### groupTuple
+Use `groupTuple` to group related data by a common identifier, such as grouping results by sample or category.

 - **Input:** A channel emitting tuples or lists with a key field.
 - **Output:** A channel emitting pairs of [key, grouped items] where items share the same key.
-- **Use case:** Group related data by a common identifier, such as grouping results by sample or category.

 ```groovy
 Channel.of([1, 'A'], [1, 'B'], [2, 'C'])
   .groupTuple(by: 0)